Vistas after Christmas and Good Cheer before New Year

 The route (please click the link in red to be taken to the Ordnance Survey website):

 Walking through Guildford town centre past the castle we'll ascend out to Pewley Down.
 A bridleway heading southeast will take us to the Pilgrims' Trail heading east to St Martha's Hill.
-We'll then descend down the Downs Link path to Chilworth and then Blackheath.
-Heading west again along the Downs Link we'll ascend Tangley Hill and reach Chinthurst Hill, which we'll ascend to have lunch at about 13.30.
-Heading south off the hill we'll reach Chinthurst Lane which will take us to Shalford.
-Here, we'll take a tiny detour to see the mill, then head to the River Wey which will take us back to Guildford along its riverside path, but not before another detour for the last hill, if you're keen, and a very small one, of St Catherine with her crumbling chapel.
+We'll then descend down Guildford Lane as far as the A248 and then turn west and use the pavement to get to Waterloo Pond where we'll folow a footpath past the ponds to Chilworth and the pub.
+After walking a little further along the A248 we'll pick up a bridleway heading southwest to the B2148 which we'll cross to go to Chinthurst Hill, which we'll ascend.
+Heading west off the hill we'll reach Chinthurst Lane and head to Shalford.
+We'll then head to the River Wey which will take us back to Guildford along its riverside path, but not before another detour for the last hill, if you're keen, and a very small one, of St Catherine with her crumbling chapel.

 Dogs are very welcome on all my walks and this is a good dog walk, with plenty of woods and heaths for a dog to run free, although there may be livestock in some fields necessitating the dog going on a lead.
 A dog off the lead must be obedient.